bluerobotics/ardusub-gitbook/getting-started/initial-setup.md

 ### Ethernet Connection with Companion Computer

 If an Ethernet connection is used, then a *companion computer* must be used to relay communications between the Pixhawk autopilot and the surface computer.
 The Pixhawk is connected to the *companion computer* via USB.

-Please see the [Raspberry Pi Setup](/raspi-setup/) page for more details on setting up the *companion computer*.

 ### Ethernet Connection with Linux Autopilot (Navio, BBBmini, etc.)